Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 We want to be the women and moms who are healthy, grounded, faith-filled, and whole, so we can choose men who are the same.

-If your heart feels ready to believe again—even a little—here are some practical steps to help you shift your thinking and step toward healing and hope.
+If your heart feels ready to believe again—even a little—here are some practical steps and tips to help you in dating as a widow from a place of hope.

-1) Get Clear on the Lies and Limiting Beliefs
+1) Name the Lies and Limiting Beliefs Holding You Back

 Get out paper and a pencil (I'm serious) and start by writing down the fears, the wounds, the statements that keep you stuck.